ulises0516/cse15l-lab-reports/LabReport3.md

  The prompt I gave chat GPT : How is grep -c , -i, -w and -r useful in the command line and give a  few examples.

  **SIDE NOTE**: I didnt change the prompt afterwards.
-Chat GPT gave me the needed context of what the command did and useful tips about the command in general.
+Chat GPT gave me the needed context of what the command did, useful tips about the command in general, and how to use the command option in the command line.
 I was satisfied with the answer Chat GPT gave me its a wonderful tool.

  ![Screenshot 2023-05-24 at 7 54 30 PM](https://github.com/ulises0516/cse15l-lab-reports/assets/125671517/80b8b04c-9eaa-4fd3-9313-40a09c141baf)